What’s the difference between a home loan interest rate and a refinanced interest rate?

 In the right circumstances, refinancing your home loan can help you save over the life of your home loan.
 Learn more about refinancing here and if it’s right for you here.

-The article does not have regard for the financial situation or needs of any reader and must not be relied upon as financial product advice.
-As this information has been prepared without considering your objectives, financial situation or needs, you should, before acting on this, consider the appropriateness to your circumstances.
+This article is intended to provide general information only.
+It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.